WARNING: Don’t even think about hiring a copywriter before you read this…

 These common but little-known blunders could add up to a small fortune.
 They’re like profit-draining vacuums sucking money out of your business.

 Some of these mistakes pertain to the copywriters.
 Some pertain to the business owner.
+If your business depends on direct response copywriting, you gotta fix ’em.

 Let’s tackle each of them…